loosenthedark/zen-of-typing/README.md

 5. Choose a repository visibility.
 NB: To meet Code Institute project submission criteria, this must be set to **Public**.

 6. Click **Create repository from template**.

+_For a more detailed explanation, see ['Creating a repository from a template'](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) (GitHub Docs)_
 </details>

 ### Forking the GitHub repository